 Our legal team understands how overwhelming it can be to deal with medical bills, lost wages, and the emotional toll of a preventable medical error.
 That’s why we offer free consultations to review your case and discuss your options.
 You pay nothing upfront, and we only collect a fee if we win your case.

 Michigan law limits the time you have to file a medical malpractice lawsuit, so it’s important to act quickly.
-Call us today at (517) 347-6900 or fill out our online contact form to speak with an experienced Okemos personal injury lawyer.
+Call us today at (517) 347-6900 or fill out our online contact form to speak with an experienced lawyer.
 Let us help you get the justice and compensation you deserve.

 Frequently Asked Questions (FAQ) About Medical Malpractice in Okemos